 Margarita advises clients on the creation, development and protection of their intellectual property.
 With more than 15 years of experience, she litigates trademark, trade dress, unfair competition, anti-counterfeiting and copyright infringement cases in the federal courts.
-Margarita worked on the successful appeal of a seminal case involving a famous color trademark in the apparel industry.
+Margarita worked on the successful appeal of a seminal case involving the Louboutin famous red color trademark in the apparel industry.
 She has also litigated trademark infringement and unfair competition cases involving food and beverage products, cosmetics, fine jewelry, designer apparel and perfume.
 She successfully litigated an anti-counterfeiting case against a ring of fine jewelry counterfeiters resulting in judgments of over $30M in favor of the jewelry manufacturer.

 Her practice is also focused on advertising and promotion law.
 Margarita reviews consumer product and food labels for compliance with federal, state and local regulations.
 She represents small to mid-sized consumer product companies that have grown to become among the most successful consumer product companies owning world famous brands.
 Margarita and her team have long-established relationships in the food and beverage and fashion industries with investors, manufacturers, distributors, marketing companies and other consultants and advisors, which can be a great asset to our clients.
 She has also represented many of the largest cosmetics, skin and hair care, and dermatological treatment companies owning worldwide famous brands.

 In addition, Margarita represents leading consumer products companies in advertising, and digital media matters.
 She drafts advertising agency agreements and conducts legal compliance reviews of advertising campaigns and defends clients from false advertising and unfair competition claims.